crmckenzie/nurture/README.md

 ## TODO

 - implement a working swagger ui
-- POST, PUT, and DELETE environment/:name fails if :name => prod
+- GET /prod creates prod environment if it does not exist.

 ### POST /releases